Teyik0/ultrapyup/README.md

 ## How It Works (Planned)

-Once set up, Ultrapy will run mostly in the background:
+Once set up, Ultrapyup will run mostly in the background:

 - **Automatic project detection** and intelligent setup
 - **Dependency management** with blazing-fast uv